A Current Affair (Australian TV program): Weeknights

-Leila McKinnon, Deborah Knight and Sylvia Jeffreys are the main fill-in presenter when Langdon is on leave.
+Deborah Knight, Leila McKinnon and Sylvia Jeffreys are the main fill-in presenters when Langdon is on leave.
 Ben Fordham, Karl Stefanovic, Dimity Clancey, Brady Halls, Peter Overton and Eddie McGuire, among others, have also filled in.

 In January 2022, Tracy Grimshaw scaled back to 4 days a week hosting from Monday to Thursday with Deborah Knight hosting on Friday.